|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 3) The pressure tube design means that there are a lot of pipe connections and related parts, which collectively contribute to the reactor construction and maintenance costs;

 4) The use of heavy water in a high neutron flux leads to production of tritium.
 Tritium is both an asset and a curse.
 Tritium production is essential for purposes such as support of nuclear fusion and production of helium-3.
-However, tritiated water is dangerous because it is easily absorbed by biological systems.
+However, tritiated water is potentially dangerous because it is easily absorbed by biological systems.
 Tritium is a hydrogen isotope that if present as a gas in significant quantities can contribute to pressure tube cracking.
-CANDU reactors incorporate equipment to continuously capture, remove and store tritium.
+CANDU reactors incorporate ion exchange equipment to continuously capture, remove and store tritium.
 Tritium has a 12.6 year half life and spontaneously decays into inert stable helium-3.
 Helium-3 is essential for detection of neutrons from illicit shipments of fissile materials and for certain cryogenic and medical applications.

-8) Use of direct lake water cooling requires that the CANDU reactor be located close to lake or sea level.
+8) Use of direct lake or sea water cooling requires that the CANDU reactor be located close to lake or sea level.
 Hence the reactor structure must be able to safely withstand a tsunami as well as safely contain a release of high pressure radioactive heavy water steam.
 These two requirements have led to CANDU reactor structures incorporating large amounts of concrete.
 There is opportunity for substantially reducing concrete requirements by using a liquid sodium cooled reactor design that does not require direct lake water cooling and that cannot produce radio active steam.

 380 tubes X 12 bundles / tube X 457 kWt / bundle = 2,084,000 kWt

-CANDU SPENT FUEL:
+CANDU USED FUEL:

 During the first year in wet storage the spent fuel bundle's thermal emission drops from 37 kWt to about 73 Wt.
 During the next 9 years in wet storage the fuel bundle's thermal emission drops from about 73 W to about 5 Wt.

 After about 10 years in wet storage each CANDU spent fuel bundle is removed from the cooling bay and is transferred to Dry Cask storage.
 During the next 90 years its thermal emission drops from about 5 Wt to about 1 Wt.
 After about 100 years in storage the thermal output from fission product decay becomes dominated by the thermal output from decay of transuranium actinides which have half lives of up to 25,000 years.
-Unprocessed spent CANDU fuel will remain radio toxic for about one million years.
+Unprocessed spent CANDU fuel will remain radio toxic for about 400,000 years.
 The processing and safe disposal of spent CANDU fuel after it is removed from dry cask storage is the subject of the Ottensmeyer Plan which is detailed on other web pages on this web site.

-At this time, from both a geophysical perspective and from an international perspective, the most suitable CANDU spent fuel storage site in Canada is the 5 million square foot depleted Jersey Emerald mine complex in British Columbia.
+At this time, from both a geophysical perspective and from an international perspective, the most suitable CANDU used fuel storage site in Canada is the 5 million square foot depleted Jersey Emerald mine complex in British Columbia.
 The water tight granite vaults in this remote mine have 400 m of overhead rock and are more than 300 m above the local water table, enabling both gravity drainage and natural ventilation.
-These vaults could provide secure, accessible, inexpensive and naturally dry spent fuel storage for as long as human beings inhabit planet Earth.
+These vaults could potentially provide secure, accessible, inexpensive and naturally dry used fuel storage for as long as human beings inhabit planet Earth.

 CANDU FUEL NATURAL URANIUM REFERENCE:

 It is convenient to use the thermal emission rate of natural uranium as a reference level for the decay emissions of a spent CANDU fuel bundle.
-Before it is inserted in a CANDU reactor a new CANDU fuel bundle consists of about 22 kg of UO2 and about 0.5 kg of zirconium sheath material.
+Before it is inserted in a CANDU reactor a new natural uranium CANDU fuel bundle consists of about 22 kg of UO2 and about 0.5 kg of zirconium sheath material.
 The molecular weight of UO2 is about:

 238 + 2(16) = 270.